JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 The table of contents for the site is displayed in the tree view on the left side of the site, and it is generated from the <path>ijs.tree</path> file.
 The list can have nested items, which are displayed as child items in the table of contents.

-If absolutely required, overriding the page title text to show in table of contents is possible via `toc-title` attribute.
+If absolutely required, overriding the page title text to show in the table of contents is possible via the `toc-title` attribute.

 ### Placeholders

 If a node does not have its `id` attribute specified, it will still appear in the table of contents but will be greyed out and not clickable.
 It acts as a placeholder for a documentation item.
-A placeholder is useful to keep track of what should be documented, but hasn't yet, and can be helpful to show readers that the topic exists, but isn't yet documented (Pull Requests always welcome!).
+A placeholder is useful to keep track of what should be documented but hasn't yet, and can be helpful to show readers that the topic exists but isn't yet documented (Pull Requests always welcome!).

 ### Redirects